 During this same time frame, I was beginning to informally research topics related to health and well-being, with a distinct focus on nutrition as a means of combating chronic illness.
 Like they say, one thing leads to the next; reading up on nutrition and healing led to deviations toward material on sustainable agriculture, local food, preserving, etc, etc. By the winter of 2009, I knew it was time to refocus my life, which for me meant formally pursuing an education in nutrition and food systems.

 In May of 2010, two very important life events occurred: I was accepted into grad school and got hired to work as an educator at Waltham Fields Community Farm.
 Both opportunities presented their own unique challenges, but the potential gains outweighed the risks; student loan debt was put on hold and all at once, I became both a student (again) and an educator.
-The past three years have been a whirlwind, but as I gain my footing, I am figuring out how to meld my passions for media, health promotion, and local food systems in a synergistic manner.
+The past four years have been a whirlwind, but as I gain my footing, I am figuring out how to meld my passions for media, health promotion, and local food systems in a synergistic manner.

 First, to answer the question I always get: “How do you pronounce your blog name?”